hakutsuru/euler_001/README.md

 -------------------------------------

 Most solutions use interpreted languages and contain helpful (if minimal) comments, but I do include compiled languages.

+For simplicity, each Project Euler problem will have its own environment.
+Solutions files are expected to be named uniquely, so it should be easy to start with any *euler* repo, and experiment with code from other problems in the series.

+So I will not be configuring solution environments to run simultaneously, until there is a compelling reason.

 Naturally, solutions are meant to run under unbutu, but...
 There will be exceptions.